Iokete/iokete.github.io/_posts/2024-05-07-Great-Old-Talisman-Writeup.md

 author: Jorge Moreno
 ---

-This challenge comes from [HackTheBox University CTF 2023: Brains & Bytes](../htb-bb-2023-ctf)
+This challenge is part of the event [HackTheBox University CTF 2023: Brains & Bytes](../htb-bb-2023-ctf)

 ## Challenge Description